 Overview

-This memorandum revises and supplements our responses of April 23, 2015 and May 1, 2015 to questions regarding unincorporated associations.
+This memorandum revises and supplements our responses of April 23, 2015, and May 1, 2015, to questions regarding unincorporated associations.
 It includes a brief description of the proposed uses of unincorporated associations, addresses questions raised to date, and attaches a draft example of Articles of Association that would evidence formation of an unincorporated association as a legal entity for an SO or AC to exercise voting rights as a member or designator of ICANN.

 Proposal